LyfeOnEdge/Edizip/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
-                        edizip output location, defaults to
+                        Edizip output location, defaults to
-                        `target/target.edz` if not set -d, --decompress      decompress file, target becomes archive and output becomes the target output directory.
+                        `target/target.edz` if not set -d, --decompress      Decompress file, target becomes archive and output becomes the target output directory.
 Will decompress in parent dir of archive if output dir not specified.
-  -c, --check           Verifies file header is accurate, pass an integer
+  -v, --verify          Verifies file magic is accurate, pass an integer
-                        representation of to --magic if checking for a file with non-standard magic
+                        representation of your magic to --magic if checking a file with non-standard magic -m MAGIC, --magic MAGIC
-  -m MAGIC, --magic MAGIC
+                        Magic to use when generating or checking headers, defaults to b'EDZN'
-                        Magic to use in header.
+  -x, --header          Print file header, will fail if magic does not match.
 ```